Etosha, Himba & Skeleton

 This 6 day tour is the perfect overview of Northern Namibia.
 Enjoy sightings of wildlife at the Mt Etjo and Okonjati Nature Reserve and Etosha National Park before immersing ourselves into the rich culture of the Himba tribe.
 We explore Namibia’s Skeleton Coast and visit the seals at Cape Cross before enjoying our last night of the tour in Swakopmund, Namibia’s adventure capital.
 Here we can enjoy any number of adrenaline inducing optional activities from sandboarding to quad biking and more.
 This safari starts in Windhoek and ends in Swakopmund.

 We visit the seals at Cape Cross before ending our tour in Swakopmund, Namibia’s adventure capital.
-This safari starts in Windhoek and ends in Swakopmund.
+This safari starts in Windhoek and ends in Swakopmund

 Full Itinerary

 Day 1: Saturday Windhoek – Mt.
-Etjo and Okonjati Nature Reserve – 230
+Etjo and Okonjati Nature Reserve – 230 km

 You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Headquarters for a short pre-departure meeting.

-Heading north, we will make our first stop in the small town of Okahandja where we will find Namibia’s largest wood carving market.
+Heading north, we will make our first stop in the small town of Okahandja, where we will find Namibia’s largest wood carving market.
 Craftsmen from all over Namibia come here to showcase a wide variety of items, both large and small.
-Here we have the opportunity to collect a truly Namibian souvenir and at the same time to support the local artists and communities.
+Here we have the opportunity to collect a truly Namibian souvenir and, at the same time, to support the local artists and communities.

 We are not done yet, though!

-From here we once again head back to our camp where we can, after a jam-packed day, finally settle down for our first night under canvas.
+From here, we once again head back to our camp, where, after a jam-packed day, we can finally settle down for our first night under canvas.

 Accommodation: Twin share tents, shared ablution at campsite